Europe & Britain | Destination Guides

 Galician octopus pintxos Spain food

 You can all find lots of wonderful local delicacies on the Camino, ranging from creamy croquettes to Galician-style octopus.
 Galicia is particularly known for its mouthwatering pintxos and it’s all best washed down with local wine.
 You can also look out for the menus del días (menus of the day).
-These are cheaper and offer delicious menus with set starters, mains and desserts.
+These are cheaper and offer delicious set starters, mains and desserts.

 Have you ever walked the Camino de Santiago?
 Are you dreaming of taking on this famous pilgrimage trail?
 Let us know in the comments below!
-If you’d like to discover more of Spain, take a look at our Best of Spain tour.

 Subscribe